 We’re Amazing 1, 2, 3!

-Help kids celebrate their similarities and differences.
+Help kids celebrate their similarities and differences with this autism-friendly storybook.

 - Tell kids they’re going to meet someone special: Elmo’s autistic friend Julia.